VulnerabilityHistoryProject/httpd-vulnerabilities/assignment/README.md

 # SWEN 331 Vulnerability History Assignment

 The purpose of this assignment is to have you see some :sparkles: *real vulnerabilities* :sparkles: up close.

 When you see the kinds of vulnerabilities that can happen in real products, in real life, you get a sense for how difficult they can be to find and prevent.

-A secondary purpose of this assignment is for you to contribute open source vulnerability history to the academic world.
+A secondary purpose of this assignment is for you to *contribute* open source vulnerability history to the academic world.
 This assignment is also a data curation project that can produce data useful to researchers and developers alike.

 Broadly, your responsibilities are to:

   * **Correct** anything that you see is wrong in your CVE data.
-If we are missing a code review, a bug, or the information is clearly wrong, then correct it!
+If we are missing a code review, a bug, a VCC, or the information is clearly wrong, then correct it!
   * **Investigate** the engineering history of this vulnerability.
 Not just how it was fixed, but how did it arise?
 How was it missed?
 What can we learn from it?
 And don't just *copy-and-paste data* - rewrite what you see in plain English so that future students, developers, and researchers can learn from these mistakes.
   * **Curate** the data by attempting to categorize it as carefully as you can.
 Providing links in your rationale is always welcome - cite your sources!
 And let future readers dig deep just like you did.

 ## Round 1.
-Investigate Vulnerabilities
+Investigate Vulnerabilities :mag:

 You will be given 2-3 vulnerabilities to research for the first round.
 Here's what you need to do: